VisionEval/VisionEval/install/supply/ReadMe.md

 The "supply" folder contains R scripts and resources necessary to build the packages necessary to install VisionEval.

+Prerequisites include R and preferably R-Studio (there's also supply.RProj for RStudio).
+You should install RTools if you're planning to build Windows binaries.
+You will also need devtools and miniCRAN, plus dependencies - you can enable packrat to store those.

 The following operations are performed (from a clone of the repository on your local machine).
-The results (in the folders documented below) will generate the resources required for a rapid-as-possible binary installation of VisionEval.
+The result will be binary installers, plus a web-accessible repository of all necessary VisionEval packages.

+0. Development Environment for the "supply" operation (build installer)
+	* Edit .RProfile to identify ve.root (parent of "install")
 1. Build VisionEval packages (source and, if running on Windows, binaries)
+	* Run R script: build-packages.R
-	* Output from this step is placed into the "built" subfolder here
+	* Output from this step is placed into the "built" subfolder here (src and bin)
-	* Packages are built (R CMD build) and checked (R CMD check)
+	* Packages are optionally checked (R CMD check) and then built
 	* The built packages are used to populate the miniCRAN (next step)
-	* The build process is scripted for the Git for Windows bash shell
+2. Build the namedCapture package from Github
+	* Used only - and probably gratuitously - in VEGUI)
+	* Clone https://github.com/tdhock/nameCapture into install/external/namedCapture
+	* Run bash script in "install/external" to build: buildNamedCapture.sh
+	* Output packages are added to the built VE packages (source, binary)
-2. Create a miniCRAN repository, and a zipped version
+3. Create a miniCRAN repository
+	* Update dependencies in R script build-miniCRAN.R
+	* Then run the R script
-	* Output from miniCRAN is placed into the "repository" subfolder here
+	* Output is placed in "../built/miniCRAN"
-	* Consider two versions of miniCRAN:
-		1. Only contains the VE packages (for online installation of dependencies)
-		2. Contains VE packages plus all dependencies
+	* If you want to update the web site, run shell script "publish-miniCRAN.sh"
+		* The script uses rsync and ssh to upload files to the remote web server
-3. Update the Install.R script (located next door in the "demand" subfolder) as necessary
+4. Update the Install.R script (located next door in the "demand" subfolder) as necessary
 	* Build process places Install.R into an Rdata file, which will allow double-click starting from Windows and thus automatically make sure that correct directories are used for the miniCRAN and for